HumanSignal/label-studio/docs/source/tags/choices.md

 ---
 title: Choices
-type: guide
+type: tags
 order: 401
 ---

-## Choices

 Choices tag, create a group of choices, radio, or checkboxes.
 Shall be used for a single or multi-class classification.

 ### Parameters

 -   `name` **[string]** of the group
 -   `toName` **[string]** name of the elements that you want to label
 -   `choice` **(single | single-radio | multiple)** single or multi-class (optional, default `single`)
--   `showInline` **[boolean]** show items in the same visual line
+-   `showInline` **[boolean]** show items in the same visual line (optional, default `false`)

 ### Examples